qais20/CoderCo-Learning/Bash Scripting/README.md

 ## 📧 Questions or Feedback?
 If you have any questions or need help, feel free to reach out via [email](mailto:qaisbaraki81@gmail.com).
 Happy scripting!

+if statments allow decison making logic, based on sepcific conditons control flow of bash script,enable dynamic behaviour in our scripts
+#!/bin/bash

+if condition
+then
+    # Code block to be excuted (To make indentation press cltr+])
+fi

+eq = equals
+ne = not equal to
+lt = less than
+gt = greater than
+le = less than or equal to
+ge = greater or equal to